back.gif (1674 bytes)

 Hello Chase,

 Even if you do wear glasses they would not normally be touched during the signing of the concept "GLASSES."
-The sign is generally done very quickly and touching your glasses at high speed is not a good idea.
-If I had a dollar for every time my wild gesticulations sent my glasses flying my wallet would be considerably more full.
+The sign "GLASSES" is generally done very quickly and touching your glasses at high speed is not a good idea.
+If I had a dollar for every time my wild gesticulations sent my glasses flying I could buy that new camera I've been wanting.
+[Donate Here]

 I would tend to spell S-H-I-R-T if I didn't have one on.
-Or I would use the secondary version of SHIRT which is sometimes labeled as "blouse" but really it is just a sign that shows a covering over the torso.
+Or I would use the other version of SHIRT which is sometimes labeled as "blouse" but it isn't gender specific -- really the sign "blouse" is just a sign that shows a covering over the torso (which can easily mean "shirt" in context).

 -- Dr. Bill